TheInfernitex/RentWheelZ/README.md

 - Book a vehicle using Dynamic Calendar without worry of overlaps
 - Seamlessly View the bookings in profile page
 - jwt validation for all sensitive apis
+- View other user's reviews and ratings
+- Add reviews for your bookings

 ### Future updates:
 - Feedbacks and Ratings